 What is IoT open source?

-An IoT open source device is a piece of technology that is designed to connect to the internet, and the source code for the device’s firmware or software is freely available for anyone to use, modify, and distribute.
+An IoT open source device is a piece of technology that is designed to connect to the internet, and its firmware coding or software is freely available for anyone to use, modify, and distribute.
+Open source technology promotes collaboration, transparency, and community-driven development, leading to innovative solutions and often lower costs compared to proprietary alternatives.

-Some examples of IoT platform open source include the Raspberry Pi, Arduino, and ESP8266/ESP32 boards.
-These products and platforms are often used for home automation, IoT sensing, and other similar IoT applications in different markets.
+Some examples of IoT open source platforms include ESP8266/ESP32 boards, Arduino, and IoT with Raspberry Pi.
+These products and platforms are often used for home automation, IoT sensing, and other top IoT use cases.

 Benefits of using IoT open source devices

-There are several pros or benefits of using IoT open source devices, let’s see what they are:
+There are several advantages of open source devices, let’s see what they are:

-Cost-effective: Open source IoT devices are usually less expensive than standard devices, since there are no licensing fees or costs associated with using the software or firmware.
+Cost-effective: Open source IoT devices are usually less expensive than standard devices, since there are no licensing fees or costs associated with using the software or firmware; However, rapid prototyping is necessary to ensure the device will operate as promised.

 Collaborative development: The open source IoT platform allows communities for collaborative development, where users can share their modifications and improvements with others.
 Thanks to this, there can be faster development and a wider range of features and capabilities.

 Customizable: Among the most interesting features of an open source IoT platform, is the possibility to access the source code of the device to modify it as pleased.
 This allows for greater flexibility and adaptability in the design and use of the device.
-See some examples of products we have developed at DeepSea Developments that are open-source devices: TermoDeep and DeepDeck.
+See some examples of products we have developed at DeepSea Developments that are open-source devices: TermoDeep and DeepDeck, our open source macropad; find out more about our presentation at Crowd Supply Teardown event.

 Interoperability: Open source hardware can be integrated with other open-source devices and software (maybe through a new dashboard), making the IoT platform open source easier to connect and communicate with other devices and services.